staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 After a chat with php-src contributor [Niels Dossche](https://github.com/ndossche) the idea came up that, XML report generation could see a big speed boost after untangling the DOM and XMLWriter implementation.
 A new [pull request which drops the DOM dependency](https://github.com/sebastianbergmann/php-code-coverage/pull/1125) shows we could reach a ~50% faster report generation.
-While the implementation before this PR was more flexible, I think this flexibility is not worth such a performance penality.
+While the implementation before this PR was more flexible, I think this flexibility is not worth such a performance penalty.
 By removing the DOM interactions I feel we made the implementation more direct and explicit.

 ### Faster code coverage data processing